CodeFromAnywhere/typerepo/modules/fs-orm/README.md

 | ---------- | -- | -- |
 | storedItem | `Storing<AugmentedAnyModelType>` | The ModelLocation properties in the item are completely ignored.

-Only the ID, slug and categoryStackCalculated are used to determine the exact file the item should be stored in.
+Only the ID, slug and categoryStack are used to determine the exact file the item should be stored in.

 NB: storedItem MUST have a slug or ID, but this should probably be generated before this funciton |,| operationName | null | Should be the operationName from the modellocation of the actual item.